the1lab/1lab/src/Cat/Morphism/Strong/Mono.lagda.md

 ```

 Like their non-strong counterparts, strong monomorphisms satisfy a
 left cancellation property.
-This is dual to the proof that `strong epis
+This is dual to the proof that [strong epis
-cancel`{.Agda ident=strong-epi-cancelr}, so we omit the details.
+cancel], so we omit the details.

+[strong epis cancel]: Cat.Morphism.Strong.Epi.html#properties

 ```agda
 strong-mono-cancell